M-learning: Sub-Saharan Africa

 Since the 1960s, various information and communication technologies have aroused strong interest in Sub-Saharan Africa as a way of increasing access to education, and enhancing its quality and fairness.
 In Sub-Saharan Africa, teachers and students are faced with an extreme shortage of teaching materials.
 The number of textbooks available are limited, so few students have individual access to textbooks in class or at home.
 Given the shortage of textbooks in many African schools, tablets and mobile phones are being viewed by governments and international organizations as a solution to provide access to learning materials.
+Despite enthusiasm, adoption is hindered by infrastructural limitations, as identified in a scoping review covering 32 studies in low-resource nations.
 In one example, the Tangerine mobile assessment and coaching system, deployed in Kenya, aims to help teachers in their assessment activities.
 With Tangerine, a student's reading level can be evaluated by recording the student's answers on a mobile phone or a tablet.
 The data gathered by the application also allows comparisons of the learning levels of students according to their age, geographical area and gender.